 Abstract

-This article describes a novel approach transforming Logical Data Models (LDM), rather than database schemas into ontologies.
-The uses cases are for Knowledge Graphs, Operational and Enterprise Ontologies, which benefit from using LDM logical names and subtypes rather than abbreviated database names and foreign keys.
-I revisit the isomorphism and bi-directional Metadata Sets, central to the Configurable Ontology to Data Model Transformation (CODT).
-Finally, for an optimal ontology, we must reverse engineer associative entities into object properties – not classes.
+This article describes a novel approach to transforming Logical Data Models (LDM) rather than database schemas into ontologies.
+The use cases are for Knowledge Graphs and Operational and Enterprise Ontologies, which benefit from using LDM logical names and subtypes rather than abbreviated database names and foreign keys.
+I revisit isomorphism and bidirectional metadata sets, which are central to the Configurable Ontology to Data Model Transformation (CODT).
+Finally, we must reverse engineer associative entities into object properties—not classes—for an optimal ontology.

 Background

 Model transformations migrate a model into another type of model.
-Data Architects use the term forward-engineering for transformations of a higher-level logical model into a physical model and subsequently into a database schema.
-The term reverse-engineering refers to the automated conversion of a database schema into a physical model.
-Semantic Enterprise Information Architecture (SEIA) places the ontology at the apex with derived, forward-engineered models for data and object.
+Data Architects use the term forward-engineering to transform a higher-level logical model into a physical model and subsequently into a database schema.
+Reverse engineering refers to the automated conversion of a database schema into a physical model.
+Semantic Enterprise Information Architecture (SEIA) places the ontology at the apex with derived, forward-engineered models for data and objects.
 Hence, I use the term reverse-engineered for data models transformed into ontologies.
-Note that “reverse” doesn’t mean that a higher-level must be pre-existing.
+Note that “reverse” doesn’t mean a higher level must be pre-existing.
 We reverse-engineer databases for which we have no physical model, and we can reverse-engineer data models without having a reference ontology.

-While simplified ontology-to-data model mappings have been widely published, there was no tool to transform an ontology into a useful data model.
-Hence, 900 users downloaded the Open Source version of the Financial Industry Business Data Model (FIB-DM), derived with CODT from the industry-standard domain ontology.
+While simplified ontology-to-data model mappings have been widely published, no tool has been developed to transform an ontology into a useful data model.
+Hence, 3,000 users downloaded the Open-Source version of the Financial Industry Business Data Model (FIB-DM), derived with CODT (US patent #12038939) from the industry-standard domain ontology.

 Published reverse transformation research and tooling solely address databases – there is no tool or research to reverse-engineer an ontology from PowerDesigner, ERWin, or other data modeling tools.

-The first FIB-DM article, “Finance Ontology transformed into an Enterprise Data Model,” and the CODT utility patent application state that the transformation technology is bi-directional, but they don’t provide the rationale and detail.
-The second article showed that the “Ontology Class- and Data Model Entity-hierarchy” are the same, and the third states that “Object Properties are Associative Entities.”
+The first FIB-DM article, “Finance Ontology Transformed into an Enterprise Data Model,” and the CODT Patent state that the transformation technology is bidirectional, but they don’t provide the rationale and details.
+The second article showed that the “Ontology Class—and Data Model Entity-hierarchy” are the same, and the third states that “Object Properties are Associative Entities.”

 This final installment examines the reverse transformation.